The Guild of Medallic Art in Finland

 The yearbook of medallic art has been published since 2000.
 It includes English summaries.

-The Guild of Medallic Art in Finland turns 50
+The Guild of Medallic Art in Finland turned 50

-The Guild of Medallic Art in Finland will celebrate its 50th anniversary in Tampere with a jubilee meeting and a medal exhibition at Tampere Hall.
+The Guild of Medallic Art in Finland was celebrating its 50th anniversary in Tampere with a jubilee meeting and a medal exhibition at Tampere Hall.

 Erkki Kannosto: Facing the new, the 50th anniversary medal (80×60 mm) cast, 2015